Dan Froomkin: Personal history and career

-Froomkin was raised in Washington, D.C.
+He has worked at newspapers such as The Winston-Salem Journal, The Miami Herald, and the Orange County Register.
+He was a Michigan Journalism Fellow and editor of new media for Education Week.
 In 1997, he joined washingtonpost.com, the relatively new online website of the Post, as a senior producer for politics.
 From 2001 to 2003, he was editor of washingtonpost.com.
 His column devoted to presidential accountability launched on January 12, 2004.
-In a career in journalism spanning more than two decades, he had worked at such newspapers as The Winston-Salem Journal, The Miami Herald, and the Orange County Register.
-He was a Michigan Journalism Fellow and editor of new media for Education Week.

 From 2004 to 2009, he wrote a highly successful column for the online version of The Washington Post entitled, White House Watch, and he was the senior Washington correspondent for The Huffington Post.

-On June 18, 2009, it was reported that his blog would cease to exist and his employment at The Washington Post was terminated.
+On June 18, 2009, it was reported that his blog and employment at The Washington Post were terminated.
 In July, 2009, he was hired by The Huffington Post.

 Froomkin subsequently worked as the Washington bureau chief for The Intercept, from September, 2014 until May, 2017.
 In September 2018, Froomkin revived White House Watch as an independent website.

-Froomkin's brother is University of Miami Law Professor Michael Froomkin, a prominent blogger who writes on Florida politics and the law.